Wormit

 Entering Wormit from the South East via Kilmany Road.

 Wormit Station

 Wormit Railway Station, opened on 1 May 1889 and closed on 5 May 1969, was operated on a closed branch line, The Newport Railway, which left the main line (Edinburgh/Dundee) railway immediately at the south end of the Bridge to serve Wormit/Newport.
-After closure, Wormit Station was later dismantled and rebuilt at the heritage Bo'ness & Kinneil Railway to the west of Edinburgh.
+After closure, Wormit Station was later dismantled and rebuilt at the heritage Bo'ness and Kinneil Railway to the west of Edinburgh.

 In 1955, there was a serious train crash in Wormit Station in which three people were killed and forty-one were injured.

 Power

 Wormit claims to be the first Scottish village to have installed electricity.
 A windmill located on Wormit Hill generated the power, with a steam engine supplementing this when the wind was low.
 This was later replaced by a coal-gas engine until the 1930s, when Wormit was connected to the national grid.
 Alexander Stewart, who built many of Wormit's early houses, owned the windmill and steam engine and offered electrical lighting to homeowners as well as basic street lighting.
 Consumers paid 10 shillings a quarter and could use as much electricity as they liked.
 The first houses to have electricity had sun rays painted on the front, and these can still be seen along the highest row of terraced housing in the village.